 • systemic vasculitis

-• Schönlein-Henoch disease
+• Henoch-Schönlein disease

-• hereditary pulmonary renal syndrome
+• hereditary pulmonary-renal syndrome

-1. Vaccination and transfusion of blood components
+1. Vaccination and blood transfusions

 • alcoholic drinks